 A concise guide for nonprofits developed by the Center for Nonprofit Management.

 Catalog of Federal Domestic Assistance allows you to search a database to find assistance programs meeting your requirements and eligibility.
 Includes several aids to guide in the writing of proposals.

 GetGrants!
 (Governor’s Office for Innovation in Government) allows users to identify grant sources within California’s departments through a single search.

 Internal Revenue Service – Charities & Non-Profits has tax exemption information to determine if an organization is eligible to apply for recognition of exemption from Federal income taxation.

 Find information and services for nonprofits, including grants, loans, assistance, taxes, management and more.

-Office of the Attorney General-State of California list of laws and regulations related to establishing and operating charitable trusts.
+Office of the Attorney General-State of California.
+Many resources related to charities.

 Community Career Center is dedicated to the employment needs of individuals and organizations in the nonprofit world.